dedoussis/asynction/README.md

 | connect  | `string` | Dot joint path to the python connect handler callable |
 | disconnect | `string` | Dot joint path to the python disconnect handler callable |
 | error | `string` | Dot joint path to the python error handler callable |

-## Limitations / Thoughts

-1. How can the spec express event handler return types (that are to be passed as args to the client callbacks)?